Inference on model parameters with many L-moments: Inference based on Bahadur-Kiefer representation

 There is a sizeable literature on Bahadur-Kiefer representations in the context of dependent observations (see \cite{Kulik2007} and references therein).
 Nonetheless, in the context of dependent observations, it would be more difficult to use \eqref{eq_asymptotic distr_kiefer} as a basis for an inferential procedure, as in this case there would be dependence between the $U_t \coloneqq F_Y(Y_t)$ uniform random variables entering the empirical cdf.
 For that reason, our focus in this section is on the iid case.

 Finally, to show the validity of our approach to inference based on drawing uniform random variables, we note that, under a Bahadur-Kiefer approximation, we have that:

-where $V_{T,L}$ is the variance of the leading term of the Bahadur-Kiefer representation, $\mathbbm{E}[\xi_{t}^{L,T}] = 0$ and $\mathbbm{V}\left[\frac{1}{\sqrt{T}}\sum_{t=1}^T \xi_{t}^{L,T}\right]=1$.
-In the iid context, it is immediate that the conditions of Lindeberg's CLT for triangular arrays \citep[Theorem 3.4.10]{Durrett2019} are satisfied, from which it follows that $V_{T,L}^{-1/2} \sqrt{T}(\hat{\theta}_T - \theta_0) \overset{d}{\to} N(0,\mathbbm{I}_d)$.\footnote{In the dependent case, even though it is not feasible to leverage the Bahadur-Kiefer representation directly for inference, it is possible to adopt it to establish, under (possibly) additional assumptions, weak convergence of the estimator, by verifying the conditions of a CLT for triangular arrays under dependent data.
-For example, in the stationary mixing case, one could verify if the conditions of Theorem 4.4 in \cite{Rio2017} hold.} Observe that as a byproduct of such convergence, we obtain that the Kolmogorov distance between the distribution of $\sqrt{T}(\hat{\theta_T}-\theta_0)$ and that of the leading term of the representation \eqref{eq_bahadur_kiefer} goes to zero, analogously to \eqref{eq_kolmogorov_bound}.
-This result justifies our papproach to inference.
+where $V_{T,R}$ is the variance of the leading term of the Bahadur-Kiefer representation, $\mathbbm{E}[\xi_{t}^{R,T}] = 0$ and $\mathbbm{V}\left[\frac{1}{\sqrt{T}}\sum_{t=1}^T \xi_{t}^{R,T}\right]=1$.
+In the iid context, it is immediate that the conditions of Lindeberg's CLT for triangular arrays \citep[Theorem 3.4.10]{Durrett2019} are satisfied, from which it follows that $V_{T,R}^{-1/2} \sqrt{T}(\hat{\theta}_T - \theta_0) \overset{d}{\to} N(0,\mathbbm{I}_d)$.\footnote{In the dependent case, even though it is not feasible to leverage the Bahadur-Kiefer representation directly for inference, it is possible to adopt it to establish, under (possibly) additional assumptions, weak convergence of the estimator, by verifying the conditions of a CLT for triangular arrays under dependent data.
+For example, in the stationary mixing case, one could verify if the conditions of Theorem 4.4 in \cite{Rio2017} hold.} Observe that as a byproduct of such convergence, we obtain that the Kolmogorov distance between the distribution of $\sqrt{T}(\hat{\theta_T}-\theta_0)$ and that of the leading term of the representation \eqref{eq_bahadur_kiefer} goes to zero, analogously to the result in equation \eqref{eq_kolmogorov_bound} in the main text.
+This result justifies our approach to inference.

 We collect the discussion of this section in the next corollary.